gxiaolab/RNA_editing/RBP_regulation/README_DE_pipeline.txt

-After obtained highly-confident editing sites using 7-filters [1] and the GIREMI pipeline [2], we made matrices in the format:
+After obtaining highly-confident editing sites using the GIREMI method [1][2], we generate a text file that contains all the editing sites in the format:"

 Chromosome, Coordinate, Ref.Base, Number_of_edited_reads, Total_number_of_reads

 We then use the following steps to calculate differential editing from these
 files: